depuits/FS22_ShelterMatters/README.md

 ## Commands

-The following commands can be usefull for quick ingame changes and debug purposes.
+The following commands can be useful for quick ingame changes and debug purposes.
 These commands must be entered through the developer console, which can be accessed by enabling the console in the game's settings.

 ---